ShouryaSrivastava01/weather-application/README.md

 Firstly, 🍴 fork the responsitory.

+## Option 1
 1. Read the issues thoroughly.
 2. Pick an issue and try to resolve it.
 3. Submit Pull Request.
 [Note: While submitting PR do add comments and workflow used to resolve the issue]

+## Option 2
+1. Visit the web page of the repo
+2. find some bugs 🐜
+3. create a new issue and work on it.
+4. submit the PR.